Last updated: 2022-03-18

 "Tell me how you define and plan your project, and I tell you how it will end."

 The following picture illustrates the project management controlling cycle which will guide us through the whole project management process, from the first steps into defining the project, all the way to the last steps of closing the project.

 If we want to be in control of our project we need to be able to compare the results of action with the required results.
 So, we need a plan that contains sufficient information about required results and necessary actions.
 In order to create such a plan, we need a good understanding of the requirements and the specifications of our project.
 These requirements and specifications should be as clear and stable as possible.
-Since these requirements and specifications can only be as clear and stable as the project goal(s) we now can define our main tasks for definition and planning phase:
+Since these requirements and specifications can only be as clear and stable as the project goal(s) are, we now can define our main tasks for definition and planning phase.

-Having a plan with a sufficient level of details while still containing the necessary flexibility sets the stage for implementation and closure phase:
+Having a plan with a sufficient level of details, while still containing the necessary flexibility, sets the stage for implementation and closure phase.

 This reflects pretty much our view of the general project management methodology and will serve as our project management master plan.
 We assume project management being a process, or better a set of processes:

 We develop all the project management methods and project management tools to answer the basic question: What do we have to do in order to prepare and enable optimum management of implementation and closure phase?